-SELF-PAY STUDENTS: Unless otherwise agreed in writing by the School, Student agrees to make payments to the School every 30 days, commencing with orientation day in accordance with the following payment schedule (PLEASE INITIAL WHERE APPLICABLE):
+SELF-PAY STUDENTS: Unless otherwise agreed in writing by the School, Student agrees to make payments to the School every 30 days, commencing with orientation day (or Monday of each week if Student is on a weekly payment plan) in accordance with the following payment schedule (PLEASE INITIAL WHERE APPLICABLE):

+Monthly Payment Plan:

-Moi nthly Payment Plan: Cosmetology Course (1000 hours): \$ down payment, with equal payments of \$ each.
-Class A Barber Course (1000 hours): \$ down payment, with equal payments of \$ each
+Cosmetology Course (1000 hours): \$ down payment, with equal payments of \$ each.

+Class A Barber Course (1000 hours): \$ down payment, with equal payments of \$ each.